AxonIQ/reference-guide/configuring-infrastructure-components/event-processing/event-processors.md

 }
 ```

-Certain aspect of event processors can also be configured in `application.properties`.
+Certain aspects of event processors can also be configured in `application.properties`.

 ```text
 axon.eventhandling.processors.name.mode=subscribing
 axon.eventhandling.processors.name.source=eventBus
 ```

-If the name of a processor contains periods `.`, use the map notation:
+If the name of an event processor contains periods `.`, use the map notation:

 ```text
 axon.eventhandling.processors[name].mode=subscribing